Welcome to the Precision CW Fistcheck help page.

 His code works according to simple and strict rules and was later standardized by the ITU for use in wireless transmissions.

 Gerke's code follows these rules:

-Now, take the word "Paris", a word containing 5 characters.
-If you count all time elements you need for encoding this word, you end up with 50 time elements totally.
-When you send this word 12 times in 60 seconds, you have sent 12 words per minute or 60 characters per minute.
+Now, take the word "PARIS", a word containing 5 characters.
+If you count the time elements you need for encoding this word, you end up with 50 time elements totally.
+Now, when you send this single word 12 times in 60 seconds, you have sent 12 words per minute or 60 characters per minute.
 And you will have used 600 time elements in 60 seconds.
-It's easy to calculate that then a single time element must have a duration of 0.1 seconds or 100 ms.
+From here it's easy to calculate that at this Morse speed of 60 CpM or 12 WpM a single time element must have a duration of 0.1 seconds or 100 milliseconds.

 This calculation is the basis for adjusting the speed of any Morse code generator.
 Of course, as you do not only want to send the word PARIS, any other text will take less or more than one minute for 12 words or 60 characters.
 Therefore the true speed can only be calculated after the message has been sent.Go to top.

 If you encounter a problem not covered on this help page, then please send an